zaiisao/Documentation/en/Video/encryption_windows_agora.md

 ## Step 2: Implement a Customized Data Encryption Algorithm

-Inherit from <code>agora::IPacketObserver</code> to implement the customized data encryption algorithm on your application.
+The observer must be inherited from <code>agora::IPacketObserver</code> to be implemented in the customized data encryption algorithm on your application.
 The following example uses XOR for data processing.
 For the Agora Native SDK, sending and receiving packets are handled by different threads, which is why encryption and decryption can use different buffers:

 ```
 class AgoraPacketObserver : public agora::IPacketObserver